 Ages: Students entering 7th, 8th, and 9th grades in the fall of 2018

 Instructor: Tricia Constantino

-Ms. Tricia Constantino is in her 16th year as a math teacher at Sacred Heart Cathedral.
+Ms. Tricia Constantino is in her 17th year as a math teacher at Sacred Heart Cathedral.
 She is currently the Math Department Chair and Instructor in Math and Science.
-This year, she started a class known as Making, Hacking, and Tinkering: Engineering and Physics for upper division students.
+Last year, she started a class known as Making, Hacking, and Tinkering: Engineering and Physics for upper division students.
 The Maker Workshop is a small glimpse of this course.